Games Tagged with "tilebased"

 Exorbis 2, by Editundo, is a tile-based puzzle game about shunting orbs into targets.
 The clever thing is that your controls for doing so are tile blocks themselves.
 Arrow blocks come in pairs.
 By clicking on one, both move in that direction by one tile, taking any orbs between them along for the ride.
 100 tricky levels and a level editor await you in this colorful and absorbing puzzle adventure.

-Cyadonia is a new sliding block puzzle game in the vein of Blockoban or Orbox B. Its author, Newcolator, has packed the game with every idea for a tile-based puzzler you can think of, including pushable blocks, lasers, mines, key-and-lock combinations, and so very, very much more.
+A delightful sliding block puzzle game packed with every idea for a tile-based puzzler you can think of, including pushable blocks, lasers, mines, key-and-lock combinations, and so very, very much more.
 Basically, it's just a mammoth game with an incredible amount of variety.
 It could be tighter, but it couldn't be much more ambitious.

 A new, creative puzzle game has surfaced, and it rocks: